Creating your first bundle

 Tagging

-Tags are key to organising content in a bundle.
-In this recipe bundle, you might want to create tags like Breakfast, Lunch, Dinner, Dessert.
+Tags are key to organising content inside a bundle.
+In this recipe bundle, you might want to create tags like Breakfast, Lunch, Dinner, and Dessert.

-There you have it!
-You've made your first bundle, and added your first piece of content to it.
+Congrats - you've made your first bundle, and added your first entries to it!

 If you want to start jotting down basic notes, I recommend creating an Assorted/Random bundle now - it's a nice place to start while you work out how to make the most of bundles.